dreamcatcher-tech/network/Inbox/2023-07-08 1343 state model based testing of eth.md

 Is randomizing better than exhaustive path walking ? number of funding events could be multi path too, so a state that says funding by dai that offers multiple transitions that fund different amounts, where each one would be taken once.
 Could cause a loop if we wanted some funding condition set in context ?

+What does every possible combination of packet paths even look like ?

 Scenarios:
 1. give me a fully funded packet that was solved
 2. give me 17 full funded packets where 5 of the solutions were appealed, and 10 of the packet headers were appealed, with 2 packets having simultaneous solutions.